Chilean Navy Declassifies UFO Video: Officially It Was A ‘UAP,’ But French Expert Analysis Dismissed

 The helicopter video was immediately turned over to the CEFAA, the Chilean UFO investigations branch (which is under the jurisdiction of the Chilean Air Force) known for its scientific approach to identifying unidentified flying phenomena.
 The agency went on to conduct a two-year investigation into the aerial encounter.

-General Ricardo Bermúdez, Director of CEFAA during the investigation, was accompanied by nuclear chemist Mario Avila, a CEFAA scientific committee member, when interviews were conducted with the two Chilean Navy officers at their base.
+General Ricardo Bermudez, Director of CEFAA during the investigation, was accompanied by nuclear chemist Mario Avila, a CEFAA scientific committee member, when interviews were conducted with the two Chilean Navy officers at their base.

 “I was very impressed by these witnesses,” Avila told Huffington Post.
 “They were highly trained professionals with many years experience, and they were absolutely certain that they could not explain what they saw.”

-CEFAA shared the video with French image analysis experts, IPACO, which has worked with French defense experts and does extensive work in UFO image analysis.
+CEFAA shared the video with French image analysis experts IPACO, which has worked with French defense experts and does extensive work in UFO image analysis.
 Their final report gauged the speed (relative to the Chilean Navy helicopter), measured the distance between the heat signatures, and used other data to conclude that the UFO in the Chilean Navy video was “most probably a medium-haul twin jet airliner in a landing phase.”
 The third heat signature (“hot spot”) that appeared briefly in the video was consistent with the use of an APU, an Auxiliary Power Unit, a small jet engine sometimes used prior to landing.
 The ejection of the unknown substance from the object was explained as the jettisoning of cabin waster water.
 Lack of a radar return was seen as the object possibly being too far away to be detected.
 And the radio silence?
 The report noted that the operators of the airplane may have thought the queries were not directed toward them.

 The CEFAA, the Chilean Navy, and the government dismissed the IPACO findings as “impossible,” citing that an airplane would have been seen on primary radar, that such an airplane would have been cleared for landing at a nearby airport (which it was not), and it would likely have responded to radio communications.
 Additionally, the government noted that planes do not dump their cabin water without prior approval, nor do they do it prior to landing.
-Besides, they maintained, it was difficult to believe that an experienced pilot would not have recognized a jet plane.
+Besides, they maintained it was difficult to believe that an experienced pilot would not have recognized a jet plane.

 (Note: None of the agencies acknowledged the possibility of an unauthorized airplane in Chilean airspace, a presence that could explain the radio silence, the lack of a clearance for landing, and the possibility of flying low enough to evade radar detection.)